Using advanced audio features

 - On iOS, Set List Maker typically plays recordings from the iTunes music library on your device.
 Starting with app version 4.2, you can optionally play recordings that you add to the app in the same way you add documents.
 This eliminates the need to use iTunes.

-- To use this option, copy a recording into Set List Maker using Open In from another app, or using the Import button at the top of the Recordings list, or using iTunes File Sharing.
+- To use this option, copy a recording into Set List Maker using Open In from another app, or using the Import button at the top of the Recordings list, or using the iOS Files app, or using iTunes File Sharing.
 Then go to the Songs list, tap a song title, and tap Add Recordings on the song edit page.
 In the Add Recordings window that appears, tap the Local button to show a list of recordings you have added to the app.
 Select a recording, and Set List Maker will now treat it the same way as a recording in the iTunes music library.

 - You can use a mixture of iTunes and local recordings in the same database.